 Quotations

-All of these quotations have some relevance to environmental issues and the concept of sustainability.
+All of these quotations have some relevance to environmental issues and the pursuit of sustainability.
 Some offer words of wisdom or inspiration, and a few are humorous.
 Enjoy them, pass them along, and feel free to add your favorite quotation(s) in the Comments.

 “The best way to predict the future is to design it.”